Brexit talks on Irish border to begin

 'Real engagement'

-Mr Barnier said the Irish border question could not be left "pending" and most be brought to an "operational solution".
+Mr Barnier said the Irish border question could not be left pending, and most be brought to an "operational solution".

-The taoiseach (Irish prime minister) Leo Varadkar said he would like to see "real engagement" on the backstop text from the UK this week.
+Taoiseach (Irish prime minister) Leo Varadkar said he would like to see real engagement on the backstop text from the UK this week.

 "If they can't agree to it, at least put forward alternative options that achieve the same outcome," he said.